 - Some of the most notable examples of thoughtcrime are the concepts of sin and heresy in some religions.
-Couple it with guilt and fear of eternal punishment for even thinking about it and you have a very effective method for auto-enforcement of policies.
+Couple it with guilt and fear of eternal punishment for even thinking about it and an omniscient Judge who knows and sees all and you have a very effective method for auto-enforcement of policies.

 - A few of the classic Seven Deadly Sins, like Envy and Lust, seem to have more to do with thoughts or feelings than actions.